откройте сервер базы данных vSwitch (Open vSwitch database server)

 either through the command line or through the

-ovsdb-server/add-db
+ovsdb-server/add-db command.

 Active-Backup Commands

-These commands query and update the role of ovsdb-server
+These commands query and update the role of ovsdb-server within

 an active-backup pair of servers.
-See Active-Backup Options
+See Active-Backup Options,

-above, and Active-Backup Database Service Model
+above, and Active-Backup Database Service Model in ovsdb(7) for

 more information.

-ovsdb-server/set-active-ovsdb-server
+ovsdb-server/set-active-ovsdb-server server

-Sets the active server from which ovsdb-server
+Sets the active server from which ovsdb-server connects

-overrides the --sync-from
+overrides the --sync-from command-line option.

 ovsdb-server/get-active-ovsdb-server

-Gets the active server from which ovsdb-server
+Gets the active server from which ovsdb-server is

 currently synchronizing its databases.